stcucufa/epistrophy/README.md

 # Epistrophy

-Epistrophy is an experimental concurrent runtime for [synchronous programming](https://en.wikipedia.org/wiki/Synchronous_programming_language) on the Web.
-It introduces low-level primitives such as synchronous computations and effects (that execute instantly), asynchronous computations, delays, events, and logical threads (_fibers_) for concurrent execution.
+Epistrophy is an experimental concurrent runtime for [synchronous programming](https://en.wikipedia.org/wiki/Synchronous_programming_language) on the Web implemented as vanilla JS library.
+It is built on an abstract timing and synchronisation model that defines low-level primitives such as synchronous computations, delays, events and asynchronous computations, and uses logical threads (fibers) for concurrent execution.

-⚠️ This is a work in progress and some features discussed below are in various stages of design and implementation. ⚠️

 The major benefit of the synchronous approach is to bring structure to the current state of interactive programming on the Web.
-Dealing with callbacks, event handlers, promises, async/await, CSS animations and transitions, and media elements means that the state of an application is scattered all over its code and must be tracked through _ad hoc_ mechanisms that require a lot of careful bookkeeping.
+Dealing with callbacks, event handlers, promises, async/await, CSS animations and transitions, and media elements means that the state of an application is scattered all over its code and must be tracked through ad hoc mechanisms that require a lot of careful bookkeeping.
 This is complex, error-prone, and therefore the source of many small glitches or serious bugs.
-Introducing fibers provides a consistent way of sequencing and repeating computations, whether they are synchronous or asynchronous, while spawning and joining brings structure to concurrency by adding an explicit hierarchy of tasks running concurrently.
+Introducing fibers provides a consistent way of sequencing and repeating computations, whether they are synchronous or asynchronous, while spawning and joining fibers brings structure to concurrency by adding an explicit hierarchy of tasks running concurrently.

 This approach benefits both developers and end users.
 Time can be freely manipulated through the runtime clock, so that a program can be paused, run slower, faster, or even backward.
 This is achieved by having a scheduler keep track not only of the times at which a fiber resumes execution, but also keeping track of when a fiber _was_ previously resumed; and by providing primitives for pure, instantaneous computations (that have no side effect and can thus safely be executed again and again), and for managing effects (by implementing some undo and redo behaviour).
 Knowing the semantics and timing of these primitives also allows to visualize the execution of an Epistrophy program through a timeline of events past, present and future.
 Time manipulation and visualization are powerful tools for debugging and testing, allowing developers to author complex behaviours with more ease and confidence, and can help accessibility by giving more control to users.